[metaslider id=2951] … Read More

 - Support the adaptation of information security standards to healthcare

-Several of these recommendations are also already being considered for US-based healthcare organizations.
+Several of the healthcare security recommendations are also already being considered for US-based healthcare organizations.

 For example, the National Health Information Sharing and Analysis Center (NH-ISAC), the Medical Device Innovation, Safety and Security Consortium (MDISS), and the U.S. Food and Drug Administration (FDA) Center for Devices and Radiological Health (CDRH) recently signed a memorandum of understanding to help organizations identify, mitigate, and prevent medical device cybersecurity threats.